 Coming up with a correct thesis statement format

-The answer to the question you pose to yourself when finding the correct thesis statement format will be one that you intend to defend in the body of the writing.
+The answer to the question you pose to yourself when finding the perfect format for your thesis will be one that you intend to defend in the body of the writing.
 It will be the conclusion that you intend to reach and convince the reader of throughout the paper by proving this to be the case with the supporting evidence you present.